 Ed won the Adolfas Mekas Award for Scriptwriting in 2006 for his feature film, Elephant in Love, starring Blue Ruin actor, Kevin Kolack.
 Ed's short, Retire for the Evening, won Runner-Up Best Picture at its premiere festival in 2013, and has screened in over 18 cities, including Los Angeles, Manhattan, London, and the region of Transylvania.
 Its most notable screening was at the Oscar-qualifying Atlanta Film Festival.

-Ed's most recent short film, Dime Crimes #34, marked his second collaboration with Directing Hall of Famer Bob Giraldi of Giraldi Media, and was executive produced by the Emmy-Nominated, Tony Award-Winning Actor, John Benjamin Hickey.
+Ed's follow up short film, Dime Crimes #34, marked his second collaboration with Directing Hall of Famer Bob Giraldi of Giraldi Media, and was executive produced by the Emmy-Nominated, Tony Award-Winning Actor, John Benjamin Hickey.
 It is enjoying its run in the festival circuit, having screened in 13 festivals so far and received 4 gold medal awards at its premiere festival.

-Ed lives with his wife, Andrea, and their two hairless cats in New York.
+He lives with his psychotherapist wife, Andrea, and their two hairless cats in New York.